 After the initial fitting, most patients need to return a few times for further assessments and calibrations, with gaps of one month between appointments being common.

 The first step is determining whether a cochlear implant is right for you.
 You should visit an ENT physician or an audiologist who will make a first assessment.
-Choosing the right ENT specialist, or otolaryngologist, is really important.
-This is why you should select a physician who is board-certified and who has a solid practicing experience, particularly with cochlear implant patients.
+Choosing the right ENT specialist is really important.
+This is why you should select a physician who is board-certified and who has solid practicing experience, particularly with cochlear implant patients.

-Your doctor will then refer you to a cochlear implant center.
-Make sure you select a center that meets your needs.
-For instance, if you are looking for the right center for your child, find one that has proven experience in treating children.
-Moreover, as speech therapy and language development are part of the recovery process, especially for children, you may want to check if the center offers these services or can connect you with reputable professionals to support you during follow-up care.
+Your doctor will then refer you to a cochlear implant centre.
+Make sure you select a centre that meets your needs.
+For instance, if you are looking for the right centre for your child, find one that has proven experience in treating children.
+Moreover, as speech therapy and language development are part of the recovery process, especially for children, you may want to check if the centre offers these services or can connect you with reputable professionals to support you during follow-up care.